SebastianTroy/CppPerfettoTrace/README.md

 # CppPerfettoTrace
- A lightweight utility to easily create Perfetto compatible traces of C++ code.
+A lightweight library to easily create Perfetto compatible traces of C++ code.

+See https://ui.perfetto.dev/ for further information and to view the trace files output by this library.

 Usage
 -----